 The design of the gable roof permits more space than other roofing alternatives.
-The sloped or the triangular design of this roofing ensures more space to the owners and the occupants of the building that can be used as the attic space and also regulate proper ventilation inside the building.
+The sloped or triangular design of this roofing ensures more space for the owners and the occupants of the building that can be used as the attic space and also regulate proper ventilation inside the building.

 The construction methodology of the gable roof is also economical and can be completed with limited financial resources.

 5. Simple & Wide Range of Construction Materials